 Are athletes regularly drug tested?

-NCAA student-athletes are subject to random drug tests and drug tests at the time of national championships.
+NCAA Division I and Division II student-athletes are subject to random drug tests on campus and all NCAA student-athletes may be subject to drug tests at the time of national championships.
 An athletic director may receive no more than two days’ notice of a random drug test for its team, but often, tests are spur of the moment and athletes are not notified beforehand.
 In the case of national championships, student-athletes may be drug tested immediately after the completion of a game.